algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 #### 4.1.3 Languages

-- **Interface:** For all interface text we decided for the v1 to add them in the database and in json files to easily have the French and English but this method will not be optimal if multiple languages are added to the application.
+- **Interface:** For all interface text we decided for the v1 to add them in the database and JSON files to easily have the French and English but this method will not be optimal if multiple languages are added to the application.

-- **User Text:** For texts filled by a user or a company like a description or stuff like that we will save it in the original language and simply use the google API to translate to avoid the penible task of rewriting everything for each language.
+- **User Text:** For texts filled by a user or a company like a description or stuff like that we will save it in the original language and simply use the Google Translation API to translate to avoid the hard task of rewriting everything for each language.

 ### 4.2 Backend Design